ePages-de/epages-docs/README.md

 ### Windows

-You can use the Vagrant
+You can use the Vagrant or Docker options.

 ## Run in Docker (development mode)